Statuses in Latin with translation. Quotes in Latin with translation

 Amor non est medicabilis herbis - there is no cure for love.

-Amor omnia vincit - love above all
+Amor omnia vincit - love is above all

-Amor patriae - love for the motherland
+Amor patriae - love for the Motherland

-Amor sanguinis - love of blood, bloodlust
+Amor sanguinis - love of blood, bloodthirstiness

 Amorem canat aetas prima - let youth sing about love